How to get your kid to wear a mask

 Personally, I’ve had to work hard to set a good example for my daughter.
 In the past, I’ve complained about how uncomfortable it feels to go outside in a mask.
 Now, I try to talk about how important it is and how I’m adjusting my mask to make it fit better before I go out.

-Speak Plainly
+Speak plainly

 If your child asks about why we need to wear masks, experts say you should be straightforward about how masks help to curb the spread of the coronavirus by catching germs that come out of a person’s nose and mouth.
 My daughter responded particularly well when I talked about how this can be a way for her to protect other people in our community, and was more eager to wear her mask after that chat.
 “I think it’s possible to be open with children with the coronavirus and talking to them about it in age-appropriate terms,” says Sammon.
 “But you can also make mask wearing fun.”